 Trends and Latest Developments

 While the core techniques for displaying equations in Google Sheets remain consistent, there are emerging trends and discussions within the Google Sheets community regarding improvements and workarounds.
-One notable trend is the increasing use of custom functions built with Google Apps Script to automate and customize the equation display process.
+But one notable trend is the increasing use of custom functions built with Google Apps Script to automate and customize the equation display process.
 Users are sharing scripts that can automatically generate formula documentation, highlight specific parts of a formula, or even translate formulas into more readable mathematical notation.

 From a professional perspective, the emphasis on data transparency and auditability is driving the need for better equation display methods.
 Regulations in various industries are increasingly requiring organizations to demonstrate the validity and accuracy of their data models.
 Displaying equations is a crucial step in meeting these requirements.
 Insights from data analysts and financial modelers highlight that clear formula documentation reduces errors, speeds up the validation process, and improves overall model governance.
-Therefore, mastering these techniques is becoming an essential skill for professionals working with data.
+Which means, mastering these techniques is becoming an essential skill for professionals working with data.

 Tips and Expert Advice